synergylabs/BuildingDepot/deploy/shared/docs/certificates.md

-`host.py enable` provisions a real certificate — Tailscale or Let's Encrypt, never self-signed in production — before enabling a site fragment. `certs.py` implements the two issuers, selected with `--cert`.
-Certs land in `/etc/nginx/certs/<site>.{crt,key}` (tailscale) or under `/etc/letsencrypt/live/<domain>/` (letsencrypt); keys are chmod 600.
+`host.py enable` provisions a real certificate — Tailscale or Let's Encrypt, never self-signed in production — before enabling a site fragment. `certs.py` implements the issuers, selected with `--cert`.
+Certs land in `/etc/nginx/certs/<site>.{crt,key}` (tailscale) or under `/etc/letsencrypt/live/<domain>/` (http, dns-cloudflare); keys are chmod 600.
 The connecting hostname must match the cert's name.

+certbot (and the Cloudflare DNS plugin when needed) is installed automatically via apt on first use — no manual `apt install` required.

 The examples below use a placeholder fragment path — substitute this app's `deploy/nginx/<app>.conf`.